WYWH: Fall 2019 Art Law Events

-Mr Spiegler questioned the relevance of examining the HEAR Act’s legislative history when he says the HEAR Act is not ambiguous and did not expressly permit a defense of laches.
-Mr Frankel observed that we are yet to see how Justices Gorsuch and Kavanaugh will treat the question of legislative history.
-Mr Charron, noted that in light of the Xth amendment, there is an interesting federal pre-emption question, in relation to the requirement to provide a substantive cause of action––the Washington Principles have not been made substantive law.
+Mr Spiegler questioned the relevance of examining the HEAR Act’s legislative history when he said the HEAR Act is not ambiguous and did not expressly permit a defense of laches.
+Mr. Frankel observed that we are yet to see how Justices Gorsuch and Kavanaugh will treat the question of legislative history.
+Mr Charron, noted that in light of the Xth Amendment, there is an interesting federal pre-emption question, in relation to the requirement to provide a substantive cause of action––the Washington Principles have not been made substantive law.
 In addition, there was lively debate as to whether the duress of circumstance described in these Nazi era cases is sui generis and a matter of common law, or if it is a political question that can only be answered with legislation.

 Panel 3: The Art of Divorce: Art as Marital Property, Treatment of Art in Prenups, Valuation Issues, Division … and Beyond

 Hon.
 Matthew Cooper, matrimonial Judge with the New York County Supreme Court moderated the third panel, titled The Art of Divorce: Art as Marital Property, Treatment of Art in Prenups, Valuation Issues, Division … and Beyond.